A summary and highlights from Other Minds: The Octopus, the Sea, and the Deep Origins of Consciousness, Peter Godfrey-Smith.

-The book ends on a rather sad note: it turns out that the octopuses we’ve grown fond of have a lifespan of two years.
+The book ends on a rather sad note: it turns out that octopuses have a lifespan of about two years.
 After their use-by date, they’ll start degrading rapidly, losing their sight, delicate color-changing skin, limbs, and, seemingly, their will to live.

-An explanation for this short lifespan is that with their soft bodies, an octopus is likely to get killed by a predator within its first two years.
-Evolution then tends to select genes that are useful in the first years of life, even if they are detrimental (even lethally so) later in life.
+An explanation for this short lifespan is that with its soft body, an octopus is likely to get killed by a predator within its first two years.
+Evolution then tends to select genes that are useful in the first years of life, even if they are detrimental (and possibly lethally so) later in life.

 Other random interesting stuff